Garth Brooks, Trisha Yearwood announce coronvairus test results

 Published

-Garth Brooks, who performed at Joe Biden's inauguration, and his wife and "Shallow" duet partner Trisha Yearwood have announced their...Full Article
+Garth Brooks, who performed at Joe Biden's inauguration, and his wife and "Shallow" duet partner Trisha Yearwood have announced their coronavirus test results.Full Article

 Published

-Garth Brooks, who performed at Joe Biden's inauguration, and his wife and "Shallow" duet partner Trisha Yearwood have announced their...Full Article
+Garth Brooks, who performed at Joe Biden's inauguration, and his wife and "Shallow" duet partner Trisha Yearwood have announced their coronavirus test results.Full Article

 Garth Brooks has revealed that wife Trisha Yearwood has tested positive for coronavirus.
 The country couple’s team shared a note..